Cleburne opens COVID-19 vaccine hub to Bosque County residents

 1000 doses of the vaccine will be earmarked for the hub each week and will be given by appointment only.

-Those interested in receiving the vaccine will need to register online at www.cleburne.net/covid19vaccine or call 817-357-4456 for assistance.
-The next round of registration is scheduled to open at 9 a.m.
-Monday, March 1, 2021.
-Once all doses have been accounted for, registration will close until the following Monday.
+The sign-up list opens at 9 a.m. every Monday morning and those interested in receiving the vaccine will need to register online at www.cleburne.net/ covid19vaccine or call 817- 357-4456 for assistance.
+Once all doses have been accounted for, registration will close until the next Monday.

+During the open comments portion of Tuesday’s Commissioners Court Meeting, Bosque County Judge Cindy Vanlandingham said Johnson County Judge Roger Harmon made arrangements to transfer 1000 COVID-19 vaccines to Bosque County.

+As of 4:50 p.m.
+Monday, the Texas DSHS website reported 1,306 confirmed cases and 289 probable cases of COVID-19 in Bosque County.
+146 cases were still active while 1,419 had recovered.
+30 deaths have been reported for the county.